By Deborah Goonan, Independent American Communities

 Florida has kicked the can down the road on sprinkler retrofitting for many years.
 But this year, the Governor has set a hard deadline for compliance with fire safety regulations.
 It will mean substantial special assessments for condo owners, some of whom may be forced to sell their units due to the additional cost.

-Thousands of high rise condo owners in South Florida must comply with fire safety in buildings
+Thousands of high rise condo owners in South Florida must comply with fire safety in buildings (WPTV)

 A reminder that fires can also occur in very small condo buildings.
 Fortunately, this building was equipped with fire alarms.